RobK/photobox-downloader/README.md

 __Arguments__

-`options` - An object that must contain 3 key values pairs:
+`options` - An object that must contain 3 key/value pairs:
- - album : albumObject - The album object (including name, link and count) that is to be downloaded
+ - `album` : albumObject - The album object (including name, link and count) that is to be downloaded
- - outputDir : "/some/folder/path" - The path to where you want the photos downloaded to.
+ - `outputDir` : "/some/folder/path" - The path to where you want the photos downloaded to.
 Each album will be downloaded into its own folder
- - showProgress : true/false - Show a fancy progress bar to show download progress
+ - `showProgress` : true/false - Show a fancy progress bar to show download progress

 `callback` - Function that is called once all photos have been downloaded (or if an error is thrown)